sandialabs/tensor_toolbox/README.md

 If you have used the Tensor Toolbox in your work in any way, please cite the software itself along with at least one publication or preprint.
-BibTeX for each item can be seen by clicking "[BibTeX]".
 Thanks very much for your support.

 __General software reference, should always be cited:__